caraaaaa/resnet50_flower/README.md

 # 102 Flower Classification

 ## Overview
 This project aims to fine-tune a ResNet50 model to classify flowers that are commonly occurring in the United Kingdom.
-A [previous study](https://www.robots.ox.ac.uk/~vgg/publications/2008/Nilsback08/)  utilized an SVM and a combination of features to achieve 72.8% accuracy.
+The [research that introduced this dataset](https://www.robots.ox.ac.uk/~vgg/publications/2008/Nilsback08/)  utilized an SVM and a combination of features to achieve 72.8% accuracy.
 This project shows that a **93.04%** accuracy can be achieved with a more sophisticated deep learning model.

 ## Data Understanding
 The [dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) contains 8189 images and 102 classes.
 Each class consists of between 40 and 258 images.